 The pregnancy began normally producing my positive home pregnancy test, but the fertilized egg was not healthy and stopped developing.
 Jason squeezed my hand as I held back tears.

 Dr. Stanton was upbeat and reassuring.
 “Don’t worry,” she said.
-You will pass some tissue in couple weeks and once your hormones have stabilized and your cycle is regular, you can try again.”
+You will pass some tissue in a couple weeks and once your hormones have stabilized and your cycle is regular, you can try again.”

 The following week I was so busy caring for Sophia, I barely thought about the miscarriage.
 Jason left on Friday for a business trip to Germany, leaving me home alone with Sophia.
 As I tucked her into her crib that evening, I heard the distant rumble of a thunderstorm.
 Exhausted from a long day, I fell asleep quickly in my bed.
-A few hours later, I woke to the sound of pounding rain and bright flashes of lightening.
+A few hours later, I woke to the sound of pounding rain and bright flashes of lightning.
 I sat up in bed and felt the gushing sensation and wetness.
 A dull, metallic smell filled the air- my own blood.
 I fumbled for my glasses on the bedside nightstand and my fear turned to panic when I realized the sheets were already soaked.
 I thought about Sophia sleeping peacefully upstairs in her crib.
 She could not see me like this.
 Where was my cell phone?
 On the charger in the kitchen.
 I swung my feet to the side of the bed to stand up and a wave of violent vertigo followed.
 I was too dizzy to stand- I would have to crawl.
 The kitchen seemed miles away and I left a trail of blood behind me on the floor as I inched slowly across the living room.
 My rising panic produced a rush of adrenaline and disconnected thoughts: Sophia, Jason and the absurd notion I was ruining our new white Berber carpet.
 Our family’s black Labrador Retriever Max woke from his dog bed and came to my side whining, acutely aware something was terribly wrong.

 My cell phone was finally within reach and I yanked it down from the countertop, not bothering to unplug the charging cord.
 I dialed 911, my hands shaking and heart racing.
 The dispatcher listened and then interrupted my frantic call.